megdanahy/VentureOut_Web_App/README.md

 ## ⚙️ How to View

 1. View screenshots in the repo if you want a quick preview.
-2. Clone or download the repo.
-3. Open any `.html` file in your browser.
+3. Open any `.html` file in your code software.

 ---